enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 It is important to differentiate between the curations submitted via the ELIXIR Clearinghouse and ENA-based metadata updates.

-<li>An ENA record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead
+* An ENA record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead

-<li>Only the original submitter of an ENA record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by *any user* (as long as sufficient evidence is provided for how that curation was generated)
+* Only the original submitter of an ENA record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by *any user* (as long as sufficient evidence is provided for how that curation was generated)

-<li>An ENA record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead
+* An ENA record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead

-<li>As ENA record updates modify the original record, the modifications will propagate to EBI-based data portals (such as the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
+* As ENA record updates modify the original record, the modifications will propagate to EBI-based data portals (such as the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
 Curations submitted via Clearinghouse only present in the ENA browser and do not feed into other INSDC sites nor data portals.

-## The Link between Biosamples & ENA
-BioSamples stores and supplies descriptions and metadata about biological samples used in research and development by academia and industry.

-When new samples are submitted to ENA, the samples will be automatically registered with BioSamples and a BioSamples ID generated for each sample.
-The BioSamples will store the core subset of the sample related metadata.
-Extra sample related metadata will be stored elsewhere in ENA.
-When you query ENA you will be able to search across the core and many of the other metadata fields.

-A key reason for BioSamples and not ENA being the primary store of sequence related samples is that increasing other types of ‘omics or imaging are also performed on the same sample.
-One can thus be able to unambiguously access different types of experimental readout on the same samples.